simonprickett/simonprickett.github.io/_posts/2020-07-26-making-a-single-button-keyboard.md

 The sketch for the Trinket needs to do the following:

 * Listen for the arcade button to be pressed (pin 0 goes low).
-* Send keypresses for the control, alt, command and F1 keys down the USB cable to the attached computer.
+* Send keypresses for the Control, Alt, Command and F1 keys down the USB cable to the attached computer (this is our trigger key combination).
-* Make the Trinket M0's built in multi-colored LED flash red briefly when the button is pressed, so that we know the button press was detected.
+* Make the Trinket's built in multi-colored LED flash red briefly when the button is pressed, so that we know the button press was detected.
-* Optionally but nice: use the Trinket M0's built in multi-colored LED to do a little light show when the button isn't being used.
+* Optionally but nice: use the Trinket's built in multi-colored LED to do a little light show when the button isn't being used.

 Here's my final Arduino sketch that accomplishes all of these goals: